 Dr. Johnston serves as Senior Professor of Evangelism.
 Born in Paris, France, to missionary parents, Dr. Johnston’s heart for missions and evangelism was forged in the context of post-Christian Europe.
 His fluency in French and familiarity with European cultures have served him well in leading evangelistic teams in six countries and across four continents.
-He also brings to his students seventeen years of pastoral ministry experience in the United States and Canada.
+He also brings to his students twenty-one years of pastoral ministry experience in the United States and Canada.
 Dr. Johnston received the Doctor of Philosophy degree from the Southern Baptist Theological Seminary, the Master of Divinity from Trinity Evangelical Divinity School, and the Bachelor of Science from Wheaton College.

 Johnston is married to Raschelle.
 They have three married children and eight grandchildren.